Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 We can bring it back.

-This was all done by policy, and so it can be reversed by policy.
+And so it can be reversed by policy.

-Uh Hector says, uh what I got from this segment is I need to establish a witch hunting organization as clearly a gap in the market.
+Hector says, What I got from this segment is I need to establish a witch hunting organization.

-Uh well, I mean, there there is in in Europe.
+Well, I mean, there is in Europe.

-It's almost like I don't know, maybe it's nature and nurture.
+It's almost like, I don't know, maybe it's nature and nurture.

-Uh it's obviously both have an effect on the way people turn out.
+It's obviously both have an effect on the way people turn out.

-Um but uh honestly though, in the individual case of that woman being stabbed up by a daughter, I reckon that it's the daughter not being like a woke German.
+But honestly, though, in the individual case of that woman being stabbed up by a daughter, I reckon that it's the daughter not being like a woke German.

 There was that great quote by Lenin, wasn't there?